zachvalenta/notes-sw/za/git.md

 https://news.ycombinator.com/item?id=27579701
 * revert to previous commit (if unpublished) `reset --hard <hash>` https://stackabuse.com/git-revert-to-a-previous-commit/
 * reset modified files to working directory: `git checkout`

+notas post-mortem
+* outcome: messed up looking git log
+* cause: `commit --amend --no-edit` on feature branch (`sprint`) and then merged to main
+* work around: forked repo, then realized I could just create new `main` in existing repo bc `sprint` and `master` had always been aligned (my workflow was squashing `sprint` at week's end and merging that to `master`). so, spent a week working in a new repo and moving those file changes to old repo, and then at week's end, once I confirmed the git log looked better, just replaced new repo w/ old repo.

 ## workflow